 The 1660 Restoration brought new monarchal focus and attention to the colony.
 The resumption of relative domestic tranquility in England allowed the Crown to reconsider what it had and what to do with Virginia and its other American colonies.

 Virginia’s economic opportunities and flight from regime change had already stimulated emigration by English gentry during the Interregnum, and now the Crown started awarding major land grants to its friends.
 Property ownership became a voting qualification.
 The colony’s social structure had meanwhile been changing into a more stratified and hierarchical system.
-The first legal steps towards the institution of chattel enslavement of Africans were also taken in the 1650’s, following precedent in New England.
+The first legal steps towards the institution of chattel enslavement of Africans were also taken in the 1650s, following precedent in New England, and enacted in 1662.

 Some ancestors found that these changes offered opportunities for their economic and class betterment and furthered the new social arrangement.
-Others, however, found them too similar to those they had escaped and began what became our American westward movement by pushing on and into frontier Virginia and what would become the Carolinas.
+Others, however, found them too similar to those strictures from which they had escaped.
+They began what became our American westward movement by pushing on and into frontier Virginia and what would become the Carolinas.
 People would become Virginia’s most important export.

 Jamestown’s self-governance would decreasingly continue, with mounting social and economic disparity among the colony’s planters.
 The wealthier among them had become more powerful and were supplemented by English gentry that the governor and Crown had encouraged to emigrate.
 The less powerful felt both economically discriminated against and insufficiently protected from new Indian raids.
 Some were angered by the preemptive royal land grants of large, unclaimed tracts of the colony to the aristocracy.